-For WooCommerce and Easy Digital Downloads stores, our Jilt plugins can show your visitors a notice of data processing (under this legitimate interest basis) as data is gathered, with the ability to opt out:
+For WooCommerce and Easy Digital Downloads stores, our Jilt plugins can show your visitors a real-time notice of data processing (under this legitimate interest basis) as data is gathered, with the ability to opt out:

 For more details on this feature, please read our How can I provide notice to my visitors that their email & cart is saved? help article.

 For Shopify stores, we can’t implement a similar solution, as Shopify’s checkout page is not available to apps or merchants for modification.
 As such, we rely on Shopify’s “I accept marketing” checkbox for consent, and use this to determine if abandoned cart emails can be sent instead.
 We are keeping a very close eye on Shopify changes as well for any opportunities to improve this workflow, as it’s currently unclear if this checkbox meets all standards outlined by the GDPR and PECR.

 For other emails, such as post-purchase follow ups, these emails may use legitimate interest or consent as the basis for processing; this depends entirely on how you use them.
 If your emails are transactional in nature, such as emails that ask for feedback (“How is your order?”, “Did you receive your package?”), then this will likely pass a legitimate interest analysis, subject to the legitimate interest analysis you conduct.